Course Outline

 Requirements

-• A comprehensive grasp of TCP/IP networking principles for government operations
+• A comprehensive knowledge of TCP/IP networking principles for government applications is essential.

 21 Hours